ixa-ehu/basqueparl/README.md

 - **"lemmas_stw"**: Lemmatized paragraph without stopwords
 - **"entities"**: Named entities extracted from the paragraph
 - **"entities_stw"**: Named entities extracted from the paragraph without stopwords

-Some fields such as gender or party may have been sometimes annotated as missing if the data was impossible to retrieve or was not appropriate.